hamatai-dev/getCompanyInfoForSpreadSheet/README.md

 ##### `onOpen()`

 - Automatically executed when spreadsheet is opened
-- Adds custom menu with submenus for address search and company name search
+- Adds custom menu with submenus for address search, company name search, and phone number search
+- ※ Phone number search feature is currently under development and marked as "【使用不可】" (NOT AVAILABLE)

 ---